Pegasus

 Comments

 User comments are stored in-house in the database, supporting a hierarchical structure.
-I wanted user comments to be part of the database, but you could easily turn it off and use something else like Disqus .
-Comments are written in HTML too, using the TinyMCE editor, but only support a subset of editing features.
-You can leave root-level comments, or reply to previous comments.
-Google ReCAPTCHA is used for handling spam requests.
-By default, comments need moderation before they are published.
-In the dashboard, you can view newly posted comments.
-As the administrator, you can edit comments, approve or decline, or delete them from the database.
+I wanted user comments to be part of the database, but you could easily turn it off and use something else like Disqus.
+Comments are written in HTML too, using TinyMCE as the editor, but only support a subset of editing features.
+By default, comments need moderation before they go live.
+You can manage comments in the admin dashboard.

 Feeds

-The blog feed is available in RSS and Atom formats.
+The blog feed is available in RSS.
 Additionally, each category and tag has an RSS feed.
 There's also an OPML feed, look here for more information.
-An XML sitemap is generated too, mainly to be used by search engines, but could be used for other needs as well.
+An XML sitemap is generated too, mainly for search engines, but could be used for other needs as well.

 You can export the data to an XML file, or a Zip archive.
-The zip archive includes the XML file, plus the media folder (image uploads used in posts).
+The zip archive includes the XML file, plus the images folder (cover and in-post images).
 The import feature allows you to upload the XML file or the Zip archive.
 One good thing about the import feature is that it patches your data.
 Say you export everything to XML, then delete a few comments, make changes to some posts, etc. When you import the XML file, Pegasus checks for already existing objects in the database.
-If something is not found, Pegasus will insert it in the database.
-Otherwise, it scans the entities and updated any missing information.
+If something is not found, it will insert it in the database.
+Otherwise, it scans the entities and updates missing information.
 For example, if you have a blog post with 10 comments and you delete 3 of them, when you import the data, the blog post and its related information won't be touched (the post entity, categories and tags, etc.) but the missing 3 comments will be restored.

 Settings